KTibow/infinity-mirror/README.md

 3. Open `token.h` and change the stuff, and open `mirror.ino` and change the number of LEDS.
 You might also need to change your gateway, subnet, and DNS IP addresses in `setup.h`.
 4. Upload it!
 ## You're done!
 Let me know if you have any problems [in an issue](https://github.com/KTibow/infinity-mirror/issues/new).
-BTW: You can upload a compiled binary at `esp32.local` with username and password `program`.
+BTW: You can upload via a custom OTA web server with [these instructions](https://github.com/KTibow/esp32-ota#upload-sketch), so you don't have to physically plug it in to your computer as long as it has power.